 - The orange pins are the castles with great history and architecture

 - The blue pins are the castles with a river

 - The green pins are the castles with gardens

-If the map doesn’t show, click here to view it.
+If the Loire Valley castles map of France doesn’t show, click here to view it.

-If you like it, add this destination to your Pinterest Board:
+If you like this Loire Valley itinerary, add it to your Pinterest Board: